 Nicole completed her undergraduate studies at Dalhousie University earning a Combined Honours degree in Political Science and International Development Studies.
 She then went on to volunteer for a year in Cape Town, South Africa for a variety of organizations including a women’s domestic violence lobby group, and a children’s after-school program promoting non-violence through creative arts.

 Nicole then completed her Masters Degree in Political Science at York University before attending law school at the University of Calgary.
-She finished her articles in 2012 with a western based full service firm, and was an associate in the litigation group before joining Dunphy Best Blocksom LLP.
+She finished her articles in 2012 with a western based full service firm, and was an associate in the litigation group before joining Dunphy Best Blocksom LLP in 2015.

 Nicole now practices solely in the area of family law.
 She has always had an interest in family law, and moved into this area to have the personal connection with her clients.